Luuoce/MACFE-Firmware-2026/README.md

 > Input cl /EHsc helloWorld.cpp

-This command should create helloWorld.exe
+This command will create helloWorld.exe

 # Running the Program
 Call the compiled .exe with **helloWorld** in the command line